News

 4. Fitting to Machine

 It is important to make sure that the blade fits properly in the machine.
 This includes checking for blade clearance, proper spring tensioning and ensuring that the air pressure is set correctly.
-If these steps are not taken, it can lead to an inefficient slitting process and increased wear on the blades.

 5. The Speed of the Slitting Process